 Where to Stay

-Hotel rooms in New York are as expensive as any city in the world, so don't expect to catch a break on pricing.
+Hotel rooms in New York are expensive, so don't expect to catch a break on pricing.
 They’re cheaper in the summer, but things can get pretty expensive in the spring.
 There are numerous brand name hotels in and around Times Square, but you might be best served not staying in such a highly-trafficked location.
 You're not that bad off as long as you're within a subway ride of Yankee Stadium.
 Travelocity offers last minute deals if you're scrambling a few days before you attend the game.
-Alternatively, you can look into renting an apartment via AirBnB.
-People in Manhattan always so apartment availability should be reasonable at any time of the year.
+Alternatively, you can look into renting or sharing an apartment via Airbnb.